-Difficulty falling asleep, staying asleep, or waking early – or some combination of all 3 – are characteristics of insomnia.
+Difficulty falling asleep, staying asleep, or waking early – or some combination of all 3 – are features of insomnia.
 However, insomnia comes in many flavors.

 What is sleep-onset insomnia?

 Sleep-onset insomnia is defined as having trouble falling asleep.
-Sleep-onset insomnia is very common and is the most prevalent form of insomnia in my sleep therapy clinic.
+Sleep-onset insomnia is very common and is the most common form of insomnia in my sleep therapy clinic.
 When people have difficulty falling asleep, they will often, very naturally, think they have this particular kind of insomnia.

 What makes sleep-onset insomnia worse?

 It is not unheard of for somebody with this kind of insomnia to take several hours to fall asleep.
 Some may not fall asleep until 2 AM or later.

 The usual things people often do to catch a bit more sleep, such as lying in bed later in the morning, can actually make sleep-onset insomnia worse by reducing the sleep drive they need to get to sleep within a reasonable time.
 Waking irregularly also can disrupt a person's circadian rhythm – the biological timing of when they sleep.

 How do I know if I really have sleep-onset insomnia?

 Having difficulty falling asleep may not be sleep-onset insomnia.
 It could instead represent a natural variation in the timing of a person's circadian rhythm, particularly if it is a longstanding part of their sleeping issues.

 Think of teenagers.
 Teens and young adults often experience a circadian rhythm shift as a natural consequence of changes in their brains as they age.
 Often the circadian rhythm will shift and return to the more common type, but not always.